-Combining fruit with a french toast casserole is not a novel idea, but it's an excellent option for a Sunday brunch, a meal prep for the busy week, or even to bring to a new mom or a friend to cheer them up!
+Combining fresh fruit with a french toast casserole is not a novel idea, but it's an excellent option for a Sunday brunch, a meal prep for the busy week, or even to bring to a new mom or a friend to cheer them up!

 Just like my pear french toast bake, tiramisu french toast, and my croissant french toast version, this recipe calls for simple ingredients and will satisfy anyone who indulges in it.